Red Sox vs. Cubs Player Props Betting Odds

 Turner Stats

-- Turner brings a nine-game streak with at least one hit into this one.
-During his last 10 games he is batting .395 with two doubles, two home runs, three walks and 11 RBI.
+- Turner has picked up at least one hit in 10 straight games.
+In his last 10 outings he is hitting .421 with two doubles, three home runs, three walks and 14 RBI.

 Turner Recent Games